guidodizi/shrike/README.md

 ```

 ## Migration from `aml-build-tooling`, `aml-ds-pipeline-contrib`, and `confidential-ml-utils`
-If you have been using "aml-build-tooling", "aml-ds-pipeline-contrib", and `confidential-ml-utils` libraries, please use the migration script ([migration.py](https://github.com/Azure/shrike/blob/main/migration.py)) to convert your repo or file and adopt the `shrike` package with one simple command:
+If you have been using the `aml-build-tooling`, `aml-ds-pipeline-contrib`, or `confidential-ml-utils` libraries,
+please use the migration script ([migration.py](https://github.com/Azure/shrike/blob/main/migration.py)) to convert your repo or files and
+adopt the `shrike` package with one simple command:
 ```pwsh
 python migraton.py --input_path PATH/TO/YOUR/REPO/OR/FILE
 ```